GarveyMak123/Slave-to-the-Algorithm/week1/README.md

 # WEEK 1

-On holiday, I watched some videos on ui and ux.
-The advice in the videos was that learning ui requires some programming base.
+On holiday, I watched some videos on UI and UX.
+The advice in the videos was that learning UI requires some programming base.
 The designer in one of the videos mentioned the concept of generative design.
-This course will be my introduction to Generative Design.
+This course will be the beginning of my journey into generative design learning.

 ### Group Activity